Health

 If you’ve seen a friend or loved one lose their memory or ability to care for themselves, it can be scary to think it might happen to you one day.
 And while a lot of people think it will happen to us all some day, cognitive decline isn’t just another part of ageing, and there are things we can do to try to keep our minds as healthy as our bodies.
 Read more about the difference between dementia and cognitive decline, and then discover 3 ways to reduce your risk of dementia.

 Myth busting: Our brains have an extraordinary ability to adapt and continue growing throughout our lives, and some adults retain their cognitive function well into their 70s and 80s, and beyond.
-And while some health conditions we relate to ageing, such as dementia and Alzheimer’s disease, may be be entirely preventable, we can engage in mental exercises, stay socially active, and maintain a healthy lifestyle – all factors that can help protect cognitive function and potentially reduce our risk of developing those conditions.
+And while some health conditions we relate to ageing, such as dementia and Alzheimer’s disease, may be entirely preventable, we can engage in mental exercises, stay socially active, and maintain a healthy lifestyle – all factors that can help protect cognitive function and potentially reduce our risk of developing those conditions.
 We can also treat hearing loss to reduce our risk of dementia.
 Read more on how to prevent age-related hearing loss.

 Ageing myth 4: getting older means getting sick more often